Feastio

 Peach soft serve

-There's something so satisfying about being able to eat the ice cream right away without having to wait for it to defrost.
+Kel's favorite peach ice cream was the soft serve from Gold Orchards, swirled into a cup for just a few bucks.
+There's something so satisfying about eating the ice cream right away without having to wait for it to defrost.
 It was my second favorite.

 Behrends Orchard peach ice cream